ErrorTzy/writings/papers/epq/gay.md

 ## 2.1.
 Political and Economical Unit

-**Plato**: "communitarian marriage"
+**Plato:** "communitarian marriage"
-**Aristotle**: natural procreative union of male and female; male's virtue in commanding, female's virtue in obeying
+**Aristotle:** natural procreative union of male and female; male's virtue in commanding, female's virtue in obeying

 ## 2.2.
 Permitting Sex

-**Augustine**: Procreation is the purpose of marriage, and sex for procreation is not sinful; protect against temptation and keep fidelity
+**Augustine:** Procreation is the purpose of marriage, and sex for procreation is not sinful; protect against temptation and keep fidelity
-**Aquinas**: Marriage is good for child rearing; sex is a loss of reason thus bad, but it is compensated by the goods; fidelity and partnership of a common life
+**Aquinas:** Marriage is good for child rearing; sex is a loss of reason thus bad, but it is compensated by the goods; fidelity and partnership of a common life

 > Why need marriage for procreation/child-rearing?

 ## 2.3.
 Love:

-**Heloise**: it is not an economic transaction since it is not "prostitute herself to a rich man"; instead it is based on love and friendship
+**Heloise:** it is not an economic transaction since it is not "prostitute herself to a rich man"; instead it is based on love and friendship
-**Kierkegaard**: This creates a tension: is marriage the cage of erotic/romantic love, or enables spousal love
+**Kierkegaard:** This creates a tension: is marriage the cage of erotic/romantic love, or enables spousal love

 > This is slightly different from what Aristotle argued